Free Graphic Design Software

 - Serif Draw Plus Starter Edition: it's an open-source and vector design software for professionals working as creative illustrators.
 Very easy to learn, it also provides an intuitive interface.
 This software is also suitable for web graphics design.
 It is complemented by other specific Serif solutions to design web pages, posts, or for photo and video editing.

 Bitmap images also require editing and retouching.
 Photoshop is the software established among professional photographers all over the world.
 But it's very expensive.
-Nowadays, you may find other free options:
+Nowadays, you may find other free options.
+Here is some free graphic design software

 - Gimp is a free alternative to Photoshop.
 This software is open-source, cross-platform and supports plug-ins.
-It includes very powerful features, but its learning curve is a little bit slower.
-You can create your own images, or import and retouch them, add text, resize them, create layers, etc.
+It includes very powerful features, but its learning curve is slightly slower.
+You can create your own images, import and retouch them, add text, resize them, create layers, etc.

 - Paint.net: It’s a much simpler program, halfway through Photoshop and the well-known Paint that comes with Windows.
 It has floating toolbars, layers, filters, and image settings.
 Unfortunately, it does not read every file format.

 - Canva: it’s a handy photo editing tool that allows you to edit photos and images through its online tool.
 Very easy to use, you’ll be able to resize images, add filters, or dress up your pictures in the blink of an eye.
-Its access is entirely free, and no registration is required.
+Es una herramienta totalmente gratuita y no es necesario registrarse.
+The paid version, Canva Pro, offers a 30-day trial if you sign up through this link.